 Hi, it’s Fergus again and today I’d like to talk about a subject which is especially important to me and all dogs, healthy dog treats.
 If you are a regular Customer of One Lucky Dog Bakery you already know that we have six dog treats that have peanut butter.
 These are Peanut Butter, Monkey Bones, Finn’s Chocolate Dream, Garbage, Bark Bone, and Riggs.
 In recent years Peanut Butter suppliers have eliminated sugar and added a sweetener called xylitol because of its dental benefits for people as well as a sugar substitute for people with diabetes.
-The good news is xylitol is perfectly safe for you humans but it is extremely dangerous for us dogs.
+The bad news is xylitol is extremely dangerous for us dogs.
 A little bit ( 0.007 teaspoon) can cause a big drop in a dog’s blood sugar and we can appear disoriented, stagger, collapse, and even get a seizure.
 Double that to 0.014 teaspoon and a dog’s liver can fail.
 Today peanut butter manufactures do not have to tell you that they use xylitol.
+The suppliers tell us xylitol is safe for humans but I think you shouldn’t chance it for dogs or humans.

 The good news is at One Lucky Dog Bakery we use natural peanut butter with no sugar, salt, or xylitol.
 We want all dogs to live a long and healthy life which is why we are very careful regarding all the ingredients of our dog treats.